larymak/Python-project-Scripts/SNAKE_GAME/README.md

+# Snake Game

-# Snack game in built using python. the snake start with a small length and keeps growing as it keeps feeding on the food.
+### This is a simple snack game in built using python. the snake start with a small length and keeps growing as it keeps feeding on the food.
 The game is over when it hits the end of the terminal box or eats itself.

 ## Requirements
 -  curses